Vishaldk18/90DaysOfDevOps/2026/day-24/day-24-notes.md

 👉 “Yes, we can merge shared branches because merge preserves history and doesn’t rewrite commits, making it safe for collaboration.”

+✅ What does rebase actually do to your commits?

+Rebase takes your commits and replays them on top of another branch.

+👉 It creates new commits (new IDs) with the same changes.

+Simple:
+“Rebase moves my commits to the latest base and rewrites them.”

+✅ How is the history different from a merge?
+Rebase: creates a linear, straight history (no extra merge commit)
+Merge: creates a merge commit, history looks like branches joining

+Simple:
+“Rebase = clean line, Merge = branch history preserved”

+✅ Why should you never rebase shared commits?

+Because rebase changes commit history (IDs).

+👉 If others already pulled those commits:

+Their history won’t match
+Causes conflicts and confusion

+Simple:
+“Rebasing shared commits breaks other developers’ history.”

+✅ When would you use rebase vs merge?

+👉 Use Rebase when:

+Working on your local feature branch
+Want clean, linear history

+👉 Use Merge when:

+Working with team/shared branches
+Want to preserve full history safely
+🎯 Super Short Version (perfect for interviews)
+Rebase → rewrites commits, makes history linear
+Merge → adds a commit, keeps history as is
+Never rebase shared commits → breaks team workflow
+Use rebase locally, merge in team branches

+✅ What does squash merging do?

+Squash merge combines all commits from a branch into a single commit before merging.

+👉 Simple:
+“Multiple commits become one clean commit.”

+📊 Example

+Before:

+feature: A---B---C

+After squash merge:

+main:    ---D   (A+B+C combined)
+✅ When would you use squash merge vs regular merge?

+👉 Use Squash Merge when:

+You have many small/dirty commits
+Want clean and readable history

+👉 Use Regular Merge when:

+You want to keep all commits and full history Important for debugging or tracking changes
+⚠️ What is the trade-off of squashing?

+👉 You lose commit history details

+Can’t see individual steps (A, B, C)
+Harder to debug specific changes

+👉 Simple:
+“Cleaner history, but less detailed history.”

+🎯 One-liner answers
+Squash merge → combine all commits into one
+Use it for clean history
+Trade-off → lose detailed commit history

+👉 After git merge --squash, you must run git commit manually every time

+🧠 Why?

+Because:

+git merge --squash → only applies + stages changes
+It does NOT create a commit

+👉 Git is basically saying:
+“Here are all the combined changes… now you decide the commit message.”

+📌 Your flow should be:
+git checkout master
+git merge --squash feature-branch git commit -m "combined changes from feature-branch"
+🔥 Important Difference
+Command	Auto commit?
+git merge	✅ Yes
+git merge --squash	❌ No
+🎯 One-line answer

+👉 “Yes, squash merge requires a manual commit because it only stages combined changes, it doesn’t create the commit automatically.”